Writing a Plugin

 Use the provided Angel API's whenever possible.
 This will help your plugin resist breaking change in the future.

-Try to get it added to main organization.
+Try to get it .

 Plugins should generally be small.